Joseeph5/CryptoSwap/README.md

 like mentioned earlier this project is under development, if you find and see some issue please open one issue or if you need/want a feature you can also make a request for said feature :)

+## Running app locally
+1. Open a terminal and clone the repo using the following command: `git clone`
+2. Install the dependencies using the following command:`npm i`
+3. open Ganache
+4. Go into a subdirectory "Truffle" then run the following command: `truffle migrate --compile--all --reset`
+5. Go back to the root directory "cd .." and run the following command:`npm start